What is a pied-à-terre? What makes it different from a typical NYC apartment?

 Who is buying pieds-à-terre in NYC?

-NYC has long been a place where wealthy international buyers safeguard their money by owning a pied-à-terre or three.
-The property type makes sense for international buyers who accept there’s a premium for NYC real estate and are willing to pay it.
+NYC has long been where wealthy international buyers safeguard their money by owning a pied-à-terre.
+These buyers readily accept the idea of paying a premium for NYC real estate.

-The pied-à-terre is, of course, not limited to foreign buyers—take for example, the 2019 purchase of a $238 million penthouse at 220 Central Park South by billionaire Ken Griffin.
-It set a record for the U.S.’s most expensive residential purchase.
+The pied-à-terre is, of course, not limited to foreign buyers—take, for example, the 2019 purchase of a $238 million penthouse at 220 Central Park South by billionaire Ken Griffin.
+That deal set a record for the U.S.’s most expensive residential purchase.

 Where are NYC pieds-à-terre?

-Some buyers head to the outer boroughs for a deal—Williamsburg, Long Island City, and Park Slope are popular neighborhoods—but the majority of buyers want a pied-à-terre in Manhattan.
-The convenience of being located near the city’s cultural institutions and business center is the priority.
+Some buyers head to the outer boroughs for a deal—Williamsburg, Long Island City, and Park Slope are popular neighborhoods.
+But most buyers want a pied-à-terre in Manhattan near the city’s cultural institutions and business centers.
 (For more details, check out the "best Manhattan neighborhoods for a pied-à-terre buyer.")

-For a long time Midtown co-ops on Fifth Avenue have been the top choice for pied-à-terre buyers.
-Many have flexible policies that allow for second-home owners who meet their financial requirements.
+For a long time, the top choice for pieds-à-terre has been Midtown co-ops on Fifth Avenue.
+Many of these have flexible policies that allow second-home owners who meet their financial requirements.

 The risk of a potential pied-à-terre tax

 A pied-à-terre tax is something that’s often proposed by lawmakers but is yet to be enacted.
 The main argument by those against a pied-à-terre tax is that it would put buyers off, discourage developers, and slow deals.
-But not all brokers think buyer behavior will be affected by a pied-à-terre tax.
+But not all brokers think buyer behavior will be affected by a pied-à-terre tax, especially wealthy buyers.

-Some say the income from any pied-à-terre tax is overestimated.
-Proponents point out any revenue from real estate is badly needed.
+Some critics say the income from any pied-à-terre tax is overestimated while proponents point out any revenue from real estate is badly needed.

 What do buyers want in a NYC pied-à-terre?

 Another consideration is resale value.
-Closing costs are high in New York City and include state and city transfer taxes, a mansion tax determined by a sliding scale, a flip tax in some buildings, as well as attorney fees
+Closing costs are high in NYC and include state and city transfer taxes, a mansion tax determined by a sliding scale, a flip tax in some buildings, as well as attorney fees.

 If you’re borrowing money there may be additional costs.
 Keep in mind, investment properties have higher lending requirements and higher rates, so you can’t seek financing for a pied-à-terre and then rent the place out.
 Make sure you accurately represent to your lender how the property will be used.